Miguel Rojas Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.41 team ERA that ranks 20th across all league pitching staffs.
+- The Phillies' 4.40 team ERA ranks 20th among all league pitching staffs.

-- The Phillies give up the eighth-fewest home runs in baseball (63 total, one per game).
+- The Phillies give up the ninth-fewest home runs in baseball (65 total, one per game).

-- Suarez makes the start for the Phillies, his sixth of the season.
-He is 1-2 with a 5.47 ERA and 20 strikeouts through 24 2/3 innings pitched.
+- The Phillies are sending Nola (5-4) to the mound to make his 14th start of the season.
+He is 5-4 with a 4.30 ERA and 77 strikeouts through 81 2/3 innings pitched.

-- His last appearance came on Sunday against the Washington Nationals, when the left-hander threw seven innings, surrendering one earned run while giving up eight hits.
+- In his last appearance on Monday against the Detroit Tigers, the right-hander went seven innings, allowing no earned runs while surrendering one hit.

-- The 27-year-old has amassed an ERA of 5.47, with 7.3 strikeouts per nine innings, in five games this season.
-Opponents are batting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.